Welcome to today's edition of the Rush 24-7 podcast.

 In the ABC tracking poll and in the Investors Business Daily poll, there is a stunning bit of information.

-Trump and Hillary basically tied.
+The Washington Post ABC tracking poll, Trump and Hillary basically tied.

-I mean, Trump, I think, is up one or Hillary's up one, but when you get into the internals, there are two things.
+I mean, Trump, I think, is up one or Hillary's up one.

 Trump has opened an eight-point lead.

-It's tied today, the tracking poll for ABC's tied.
+The tracking poll for ABC is tied.

-And also in the ABC poll, and this has the media freaking, and this has the Democrats freaking.
+And also in the ABC poll, and this has the media freaking and this has the Democrats freaking.

 Trump is winning big with women, white women who do not have college degrees.